July 9–10, 2018 | The Jurys Inn Brighton Waterfront, Brighton, UK

 This international and interdisciplinary conference will bring together a range of academics, independent researchers, artists and activists to explore the challenges that we face in the twenty-first century.
 While we have every right to fear the future, we also have agency in creating that future.
 Can we commit to a cosmopolitanism that celebrates difference and that challenges social inequity?
 On our ability to answer to that question affirmatively likely hangs our very survival.

-The Organising Committee of The European Conference on Media, Communication & Film (EuroMedia) is composed of distinguished academics who are experts in their fields.
+The Organising Committee of The 9th European Conference on Media, Communication & Film (EuroMedia) is composed of distinguished academics who are experts in their fields.
 Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, etc.; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and overseeing the reviewing of abstracts submitted to the conference.

 IAFOR's peer review process, which involves both reciprocal review and the use of Review Committees, is overseen by conference Organising Committee members under the guidance of the Academic Governing Board.
 Review Committee members are established academics who hold PhDs or other terminal degrees in their fields and who have previous peer review experience.

-If you would like to apply to serve on the EuroMedia Review Committee, please send your CV to email@example.com.
+If you would like to apply to serve on the EuroMedia2019 Review Committee, please visit our application page.